An online writer who is also an avid geek to automotive, video games, and anime. Have a soft spot for racing games

-The series sees players take a control of the titular Joe in his adventures in Movieland.
-Accompanying players in progressing the game is the VFX power which grants the player to slow down time, move faster, and improve combat against the goons.
-So far, the series spawns four games and even an anime show.
+The series sees players take a control of the titular Joe in his (mis)adventure in Movieland.
+Accompanying players in progressing the game is the VFX power which grants the player to slow down time, move faster, and speed up combat against the goons.
+So far, the series spawns four games and an animated adapation.

-Guinness World Records awarded the first game as the first cel-shaded beat 'em up.
-The record itself was featured in Guinness World Records Gamer’s Edition 2010.
+In 2020, Guinness World Records awarded the first game as the first cel-shaded beat 'em up.

 4. Bomb Rush Cyberfunk